Curious about the course? Here’s a description:

 - Aspiring authors

 - Multi-published authors–you may be surprised by what there still is to learn!

 - Freelance editors and copy editors looking to enhance their curriculum vitae.

 - Anyone interested in learning to edit and copy edit.

 This workshop takes place on a private forum, and one to three lessons a day are posted for the three week period.
 Participants work at their own pace and ask questions as they do the lessons, while Angela will read and respond daily.
 There is not regimented schedule for participants, so if you have other obligations, you can definitely work around it.

 What you receive for $75: Three weeks of online lessons, with an average of two lessons per day.
 Basic and and advanced tips and tricks for editing.
 Industry professional insight into the craft of writing, style guides, grammar, punctuation use, and more.
 Daily access to Angela to ask questions, share snippets of work and get personal feedback.
 Access to questions posed by past workshop participants.
 Interaction and discussion with fellow workshop participants within each topic.
 All lessons, topics and discussion are open schedule, to allow for free form, not structured, participation.

 Space is limited so register now!
-Next workshop is not yet scheduled but will be in 2015.
+Next workshop will be Fall 2015.